cursorless-everywhere/notes/MILESTONES.md

       work.
 - We will change the sidecar extension to load this temporary file rather than the real one.
     - Every time the JetBrains state changes we will clobber the temporary file and have the VS Code reload it.
-  - Long term, this is not ideal -- Cursorless depends on receiving diffs from the VS Code to manage its state.
-It can handle the file completely reloading, but this could cause the hat map to change, which would prevent chaining multiple cursorless commands within a single utterance.
+    - Long term, this is not ideal because Cursorless depends on receiving diffs from the VS Code to manage its state.
+        - It can handle the file completely reloading, but this could cause the hat map to change, which would prevent chaining multiple cursorless commands within a single utterance.
         - However, for this milestone chaining probably won't work in any capacity, so will come back to this later.
 - JetBrains will record serial numbers/versions for every editor (or for the state as a whole -- pokey's suggestion).
     - We will attempt to tag the hats file with the serial number, so we can